fastlane/docs/docs/getting-started/apple/screenshots.md

 ![assets/snapshot.gif](assets/snapshot.gif)

-# Decorate Screenshots with Device Frames
+# Put Your Screenshots Into Device Frames

 _frameit_ helps you beautify your screenshots with devices frames and text by running one simple command.
 It provides support for: